Tuesday, 3 July 2018

 We went through a yawning archway under another autoroute, then continued to descend through open fields.

-Also the abbey Saint-Léger, which lasted for nine centuries (from the ninth to the eighteenth), after king Lothiare donated the land to some monks who were fleeing from the Vikings.
+Also a few remnants of the abbey Saint-Léger, which lasted for nine centuries (from the ninth to the eighteenth), after king Lothiare donated the land to some monks who were fleeing from the Vikings.

-At its height the abbey possessed about fifty dependent churches and was a destination for pilgrims, thanks to the relics of Saint Maixent – not the best-known of saints these days.
+At its height the abbey possessed about fifty dependent churches and was a destination for pilgrims, thanks to the relics of St Maixent – not the best-known of saints these days.

 Ébreuil was also the stamping ground of the swashbuckling eighteenth-century highwayman Mandrin, who came to a sticky end after killing several constables.

-All this past colour and fame was difficult to reconcile with the present modest village, with its few shops and one bar.
+All this past colour and glory was difficult to reconcile with the present modest village, with its few shops and one bar.

 We sat down with our coffee at an outdoor table across the street from the bar, and savoured the peace of the present day, as well as a crosissant left over from Gannat.